 The Ayawilca Property is located 200 km northeast of Lima in the Department of Pasco, Central Peru, at altitudes of between 3,800 and 4,300 metres.
 The Property is 40 km northwest of the world-class Cerro de Pasco zinc-lead-silver mine, and 100 km south of the giant copper-zinc Antamina mine.
 Tinka owns 100% of the contiguous 150 km2 mining concessions at Ayawilca.

 The Colquipucro Silver Zone has a Mineral Resource (February 26 2015) of 7.4 Mt at 60 g/t silver for 14.3 Moz silver (Indicated) and 8.5 Mt at 48 g/t silver for 13.2 Moz silver (Inferred) in a preliminary open pit shell generated in Whittle software.
 Colquipucro is located 2 km north of Ayawilca, with mineralization occuring from surface to a depth of 80 metres.
-It has the potential to be a starter pit with a very low strip.
-Silver mineralization is oxidized, and remains open to the northeast.
+Metal price assumption was US$24/oz Ag.
+Silver mineralization is oxidized and leachable.

 Qualified Person – Mineral Resources: The Mineral Resources disclosed have been estimated by Mr. David Ross, P.Geo., an employee of RPA and

 education and relevant experience, Mr. Ross is a "Qualified Person"

 for the purpose of National Instrument 43-101.
 The Mineral Resources have been

 classified in accordance with CIM Definition Standards for Mineral Resources

 and Mineral Reserves (May, 2014).